 Jessica Carbone, Program Assistant, 503-373-0155

 Nomination: Want to nominate an historical marker?
-Read more about the two-step process.
+Read more about the process.

 Sponsorship: Sponsoring a marker is another option for communities, cities or organizations.
 Learn more about sponsorship.